mirsah91/repro-ai/README.md

   session identifier; defaults to `sessionId,session_id`).
 The repository automatically attempts to match identifiers stored as strings, MongoDB `ObjectId`s, or UUID values (including legacy binary encodings).
+- `SESSION_COLLECTIONS` (optional).
+Provide a comma-separated list of MongoDB collection names (e.g. `traces,events`) to limit lookups to known sources instead of scanning every collection in the database.
+This is useful when session data is consolidated in a specific collection such as `traces`.
 - `ENABLE_SESSION_FALLBACK_SCAN` (optional, defaults to `true`).
 When enabled, each collection is opportunistically scanned for documents that contain the provided session identifier anywhere in the payload.
 This helps locate sessions where the ID